 Lakeridge Circle Apartments

-CHIP is in the very early development/planning stages for 63 units of affordable housing in Magalia, CA. The development aims to serve families and individuals, as well as, target seniors and persons with disabilities.
+CHIP is in the very early development/planning stages for 63 units of affordable housing in Magalia, CA. The development aims to serve families and individuals, as well as seniors.
 The new affordable housing community will be called Lakeridge Circle Apartments.

 The proposed development is aligned with the objectives of the Butte County General Plan and the Upper Ridge Community Plan, which was developed between Butte County’s Department of Development Services and members of the Upper Ridge Community.
 Market demand for family units is high, according to the County of Butte’s 2014-2022 Housing Needs Assessment, and has only increased due to the Camp Fire.